jshook/testclient/README.md

 The &lt;&lt;word&gt;&gt; convention is used for parameter substitution.
 KEYSPACE, TABLE, and RF are all substituted automatically from the command line options.
 The _create table_ clause above shows a convention that uses both the configured TABLE name as well as a _tablename value.
 This is a useful way to have a common configurable prefix when you are using multiple tables.

 Both the __ddl__ and __dml__ sections contain exactly the same thing structurally.
 In fact, it's exactly the same configuration type internally.
 Both contain a list of named statements with their cql template and a set of associated bindings.
 You don't see any bindings under ddl because they are meaningless there for this example activity.

-## Metrics

-The instrumentation uses the dropwizard metrics library, formerly the yammer metrics library, formerly the coda hale metrics library..
-It might be named something different next year, but it's still quite useful.

-By default, the metrics will be logged to console via the console log and logging metrics reporter.
-At the end of a run, the long form of the metrics summaries are dumped to console.
-The reporting interval for this method is every minute.
-Once you start the client, you'll see a periodic report to the screen showing the current testing time as a heartbeat that the test is running.

-### Configuration

-The only metrics configuration exposed at this time is the --graphite CLI option.
-You can pass &lt;host&gt; or &lt;host&gt;:&lt;port&gt; in order to capture and analyze your metrics on a compatible server.

-### Interpretation & Examples

-    22:27:20.544 [metrics-logger-reporter-thread-1] INFO  c.m.load.core.MetricReporters - type=COUNTER, name=ReadTelemetryAsyncActivity.async-pending, count=100

-This line shows the basic format of a log line.
-The important bits here start with __type=COUNTER__.
-The remainder of this section will consist of only that part and everything after it.
-As well, the lines will be wrapped and indented to provide easier reading, and numbers shortened.

-There will be a basic explanation of each type, followed by an explanation about the specific metric names.

-__counters__

-    type=COUNTER, name=ReadTelemetryAsyncActivity.async-pending, count=100

-This is a basic counter.
-It simply tells you the number that the app was reporting at the time the reporter triggered.
-Counters are not montonically increasing.
-They can go up and down.
-In this example, the count shows you how many _async-pending_s there were, or the number of async operations in flight for the ReadTelemetryAsync activity.

-__histograms__

-	type=HISTOGRAM, name=ReadTelemetryAsyncActivity.tries-histogram,
-     count=184148, min=1, max=1, mean=1.0, stddev=0.0, median=1.0,
-     p75=1.0, p95=1.0, p98=1.0, p99=1.0, p999=1.0

-	type=HISTOGRAM, name=ReadTelemetryAsyncActivity.ops-histogram,
-     count=184148, min=2327168, max=176278812,
-     mean=3.42E7,stddev=2.2264E7, median=2.938E7,
-     p75=4.41E7, p95=7.8723E7, p98=9.61628E7, p99=1.12606E8, p999=1.703E8

-This is a histogram of all the values submitted to it.
-It also contains basic stats of the values submitted, but no timing data apart from the value semantics of the samples themselves.
-In this case, the values are indicating the distribution of tries to complete the ReadTelemetryAsyncActivity. p999 is 1.0, so there is less than a 1/10000 chance that there was even a single retry.

-__meters__

-    type=METER, name=WriteTelemetryAsyncActivity.exceptions.PlaceHolderException,
-    count=0, mean_rate=0.0, m1=0.0, m5=0.0, m15=0.0,
-    rate_unit=events/second

-A meter is merely a way to capture the rate of a type of an event.
-This one is the infamous PlaceHolderException, which is how I make sure that I'm reporting exactly 0 of something important to ensure that the downstream monitoring system can see it (and that the admin is putting something on the dashboard.)
-It captures not only the count, but also the mean_rate since start (which can skew away from recent trends) and the 1, 5 and 15 minute moving average.

-__timers__

-    type=TIMER, name=ReadTelemetryAsyncActivity.ops-total,
-     count=184190, min=2.7, max=143.56, mean=34.48, stddev=22.24, median=29.52,
-     p75=44.68, p95=80.63, p98=97.15, p99=108.48, p999=143.46,
-     mean_rate=3081.74, m1=3489.71, m5=4171.31, m15=4312.,
-     rate_unit=events/second, duration_unit=milliseconds

-Timers are a combo of histograms and meters and counters.
-They include all the information we tend to want when when profiling something.
-In this case, millisecond measurements of the total time an operation took.
-Also, the moving average rates are included.The p999 duration is 143ms, not bad for my desktop system, and the median value (aka p50) is 34 microseconds.
-The average op rate for the duration of this test was 3081.

-The remainder of this section describes the chosen metrics in more detail.

-###### Cycle Position (counters)

-- ReadTelemetryAsyncActivity.cycles
-- WriteTelemetryAsyncActivity.cycles

-The cycle position of the named activity.
-This is a trace of the progress between the start cycle and the end cycle, as specified on the command line.

-###### Op rates & client latencies (timers)

-- ReadTelemetryAsyncActivity.ops-total
-- WriteTelemetryAsyncActivity.ops-total

-The timing of an operation, from the time it was submitted asynchronously to the time it completed, including all retries, or the time it took to fail after exceeding retries.

-###### Pending Async Ops (counters)

-- WriteTelemetryAsyncActivity.async-pending
-- WriteTelemetryAsyncActivity.async-pending

-The number of asyncronous operations pending for the named activity.

-###### Async Wait (timers)
-- ReadTelemetryAsyncActivity.ops-wait
-- WriteTelemetryAsyncActivity.ops-wait

-The wait time between starting the getUninterruptibly() call and when it returns.

-###### Tries, Retries (histograms)

-- ReadTelemetryAsyncActivity.tries-histogram
-- WriteTelemetryAsyncActivity.tries-histogram

-###### Exception Rates (meters)

-- WriteTelemetryAsyncActivity.exceptions.*
-- ReadTelemetryAsyncActivity.exceptions.*

-The rate of exceptions of the given name.
-There could be various names of this metric, so it's safer to monitor for everything under this name and then break them out individuall if you need.

-###### Activity Count (counters)

-- ActivityExecutorService.activities

-The number of configured activities reported at the start of this test run.

 ## LICENSE